tim200002/fingerfunke-app/README.md

 Generally the recommended way in dart to provide environment variables is via `dart-define`.
 Using this approach allows environment variables to be easily accessed both in dart code and in native code.
 A good tutorial for how to use `dart-define` is [this one](https://itnext.io/secure-your-flutter-project-the-right-way-to-set-environment-variables-with-compile-time-variables-67c3163ff9f4).

 #### Configuration Setup
-If you do not have to modify any environment variables, using the existing ones boils down, to make sure a valid `config.json` file is provided in the root of the project.
-Then you can start the app with the default `run app` script (see `launch.json`in VS-Code).

-Valid `config.json` files for local and production can be obtained in the [the private fingerfunke gitlab repo](https://gitlab.com/fingerfunke/config-files).
+The old process of copying `.env` files is obsolete.
+Instead you must make sure the [the private fingerfunke configuration repo](https://gitlab.com/fingerfunke/config-files) is cloned next to this repo.
+If this is the case, you can simply build the App for different environments using the provided run scripts in visual studio code (see `launch.json`).
+If you want to run manually this is also possible, however, you must then provide the flag `flutter run --dart-define-from-file <path to the config.json>`.
+It is also possible to setup automatic build scripts like in vscode for android studio.
+For more information please refer to [this tutorial](https://itnext.io/secure-your-flutter-project-the-right-way-to-set-environment-variables-with-compile-time-variables-67c3163ff9f4).

-#### Using Environment Variables
+#### Defining and Using New Environment Variables
 **Dart Code**
-To define an environment variable, just add it to the proper `config.json` file int config file repo next to this project (no copying required).
+To define a new environment variable, just add it to the proper `config.json` file in [the private fingerfunke configuration repo](https://gitlab.com/fingerfunke/config-files) which should be cloned next to this project (no manual copying required).
 The variable can then be accessed in the dart code using functions like ` String.fromEnvironment("EMULATOR_IP", defaultValue: "");`

 **Android Code**
 Environment variables can also be accessed in native android code.
 The process for this is explained very well in [this tutorial](https://itnext.io/secure-your-flutter-project-the-right-way-to-set-environment-variables-with-compile-time-variables-67c3163ff9f4)